skilesare/art_and_democratic_hypercatallaxy/content/the_pattern_language/dpy_deferred_payment.md

 # DPY.
 Deferred Payment

-... how can one exchange a good for the defered payment of money **(MNY)**?
+... how can one exchange a good for the deferred payment of money **(MNY)**?

 **Often one wants to procure goods now with a promise to pay later.
 Often called a loan.
 How can currency accomplish this?**

-Money is an effcient way to measure value.
-Since unis of money are fungible, when one person offers X units for a good and another offers 2X, the good is measurabley more valuble to the second.
-This may seem a silly example, but 2 cows are not necessarily more valuble than 1 cow.
+Money is an efficient way to measure value.
+Since unis of money are fungible, when one person offers X units for a good and another offers 2X, the good is measurably more valuable to the second.
+This may seem a silly example, but 2 cows are not necessarily more valuable than 1 cow.
 The 2 may be unhealthy or a different breed.

 As much as it can, a new form of money should maintain this property.
-1 unit should always be half as valuble as 2 units of the same currency.
+1 unit should always be half as valuable as 2 units of the same currency.

 Therefore: